The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

-In contrast to the sets of Winograd schemas discussed above, created either entirely by hand or using templates and a fixed set of rules for instantiating the templates, and consisting of anywhere from a few hundred to a few thousand examples, \citep{Sakaguchi2020WinoGrande} presented a substantially larger ($\sim$44K) set of coreference resolution problem sentences, along with methods to filter these sentences to remove bias.
-As discussed in~\citep{ morgenstern21importanceofwinogrande}, Sakaguchi et al. were primarily motivated by the fact that systems already existed that achieved near-human performance on the Winograd Schema challenge, yet none had achieved the ability to do commonsense reasoning, a central aim of posing the WSC.
+In contrast to the sets of Winograd schemas discussed above, created either entirely by hand or using templates and a fixed set of rules for instantiating the templates, and consisting of anywhere from a few hundred to a few thousand examples, \citet{Sakaguchi2020WinoGrande} presented a substantially larger ($\sim$44K) set of coreference resolution problem sentences, along with methods to filter these sentences to remove bias.
+As discussed in~\citep{ morgenstern21importanceofwinogrande}, Sakaguchi et al.\ were primarily motivated by the fact that systems already existed that achieved near-human performance on the Winograd Schema challenge, yet none had achieved the ability to do commonsense reasoning, a central aim of posing the WSC.
 They therefore sought to re-engineer the WSC as a more meaningful benchmark of a system’s CSR ability, by introducing new methods of dataset development and adversarial filtering, expressly designed to prevent AI systems from making claims of smashing through benchmarks without making real progress.

-The \textsc{WinoGrande} corpus was collected using the Amazon Mechanical Turk (MTurk) crowdsourcing marketplace.
-To prevent crowdworkers from creating lexically and stylistically repetitive examples, they were primed by a randomly chosen topic from a WikiHow article as a suggestive context.
+The \textsc{WinoGrande} corpus was collected using the Amazon Mechanical Turk (MTurk) crowd-sourcing marketplace.
+To prevent crowd workers from creating lexically and stylistically repetitive examples, they were primed by a randomly chosen topic from a WikiHow article as a suggestive context.
 Additionally, they were instructed to adhere to constraints close to the original WSC constraints, e.g., avoiding writing examples where word association would lead to inferring the correct pronoun referent.
-Workers were told to focus on the domains of social commonsense and physical commonsense.
-An additonal set of Mechanical Turkers checked all sentences generated to increase the likelihood that humans could easily infer pronoun referents but that making such inferences required at least some commonsense knowledge.
+Workers were told to focus on the domains of social common sense and physical common sense.
+An additional set of Mechanical Turkers checked all sentences generated to increase the likelihood that humans could easily infer pronoun referents but that making such inferences required at least some commonsense knowledge.